 The film is very good at drawing out emotions - whether of loneliness, or love, or wonder.
 The very end of the film gets sentimental and is very affecting.
 The two robots make a cute couple, which is something that Pixar does like nobody else.
 It is a love affair without all that messy "human" stuff, which certainly may be cleanest and most antiseptic kind, but certainly is not the kind most people will experience in their own lives.
 The robots are definitely designed to make them as cute and adorable as a metal contraption can be, with cute clicks and whirrs and cat-like sounds.
 That makes it easier for children to focus on the emotions and ideas conveyed rather than the mechanics of "where could this possibly go."

-Well worth giving a shot if this kind of film appeals to you.
-Below is the official trailer.
+"WALL-E" is well worth giving a shot if this kind of film, animated science fiction with a touch of heart, appeals to you.